Skip to main content

 New parts are automatically created when a customer submits an RFQ for a part that does not already exist in Parts Portal.

-Importing Parts in Bulk
+Importing and Updating Parts in Bulk

 • Download the provided Excel template